-however, this research demonstrates that tourism-related revenue losses pose the greatest potential risk to the economic outlook.
-Previous economic studies of disease outbreaks and natural or man-made disasters have shown that tourism demand is very sensitive to such events.5 This is particularly critical as the state is staring down an economic forecast that includes two years of budget shortfalls following the 2020-2021 fiscal year.6
+Florida needs visitor-generated sales tax revenue to maintain its current tax structure, to keep taxes low for residents, and to continue to offer existing programs and services.
+According to the EDR, the most recent sales tax forecast relies heavily on strong tourism growth.5 This forecast assumes that no events having significant repercussions affecting tourism will occur during the forecast window: however. this research demonstrates that tourism-related revenue losses pose the greatest potential risk to the economic outlook.
+Previous economic studies of disease outbreaks and natural or man-made disasters have shown that tourism demand is very sensitive to such events.6 This is particularly critical as the state is staring down an economic forecast that includes two years of budget shortfalls following the 2020-2021 fiscal year.7

-In a speech following his election to Florida House speaker-designate, Representative Chris Sprowls said, "Florida is a destination-a place where people want to be; a place where they want to visit, want to work, and want to live."7 While this statement is true, visitors will not automatically come to visit the state and then decide to make it their home.
+In a speech following his election to Florida House Speaker, former Speaker Chris Sprowls said, "Florida is a destination-a place where people want to be; a place where they want to visit, want to work, and want to live."8 While this statement is true, visitors will not automatically come to visit the state and then decide to make it their home.
 In order for Florida to be a destination where people want to visit, work, and live, we must intentionally promote the many reasons why Florida is not only an exceptional place to visit, but also to live.